Create a Website Account - Manage notification subscriptions, save form progress and more.

 There are a variety of times at which you’ll need an inspection.
 For a complete list, see our Required Inspection Checklist (PDF).

 No. You will need a smoke detector certification, which you can obtain by calling the Livingston Fire Department at 973-992-2373.
 However, we recommend that you call the Building Department at 973-535-7957 to determine if there are any open permits on your property, which could slow the process of selling your home.
+Be sure to do this well in advance of your closing date in order to insure receiving the information in time.

 Otherwise, a permit is required.